-The invoicing takes place on the first Tuesday on the third month after the delivery month. eSett uses direct debiting and crediting with the existing settlement accounts.
+The invoicing takes place on the first Tuesday on the third month after the delivery month.
+Invoices are published in the Online Service on Tuesdays by 13 CET. eSett uses direct debiting and crediting with the existing settlement accounts.
 More information about the invoice contents, distribution, banking setup, etc. can be found from chapter 8 Invoicing.
 An invoicing schedule example is presented in the figure below.

-If there are one or more holidays during the invoicing cycle (Tuesday to Friday), the invoicing activities on and after the holiday will be moved forward correspondingly so that there is always the same number of business days between the events: one business day between the invoicing day and the day when incoming amounts are debited and two business days between the invoicing day and the day when outgoing amounts are paid.
+If there are one or more holidays on Monday before the invoicing or during the invoicing cycle (Tuesday to Friday), the invoicing activities on and after the holiday will be moved forward correspondingly.
+So, the reconciliation invoicing won't occur at the same day as imbalance settlement invoicing, and there is always the same number of business days between the events: one business day between the invoicing day and the day when incoming amounts are debited and two business days between the invoicing day and the day when outgoing amounts are paid.
 A holiday in any of the NBS countries will be treated as a holiday for the whole system in this regard.